Planning For Individuals With Special Needs

 If you currently provide care for a child or loved one with special needs (such as mental or physical disabilities), you must have concern about what may happen to them when you are no longer able to provide and care for them.

-Our law firm can help you set up a Special Needs Trust so that government benefit eligibility is preserved while at the same time providing assets that will meet the supplemental needs of the person with a disability (those that go beyond food, shelter, and clothing and the medical and long term supports and services of Medicaid).
-The special needs trust can fund those additional needs.
+Our law firm can help you set up a Special Needs Trust that preserves government benefit eligibility while also providing assets that will meet the supplemental needs of the person with a disability (those that go beyond food, shelter, clothing, and the medical services and long term support of Medicaid).
+The Special Needs Trust can fund those additional needs.
 In fact, the SNT must be designed specifically to supplement, not replace public benefits.
 Parents should be aware that funds from the trust cannot be distributed directly to the disabled beneficiary.
-Instead, it must be disbursed to third parties who provide goods and services for use and enjoyment by the disabled beneficiary.
+Instead, they must be disbursed to third parties who provide goods and services for use and enjoyment by the disabled beneficiary.

 - Annual check-ups at an independent medical facility

 - Attendance of religious services

 - Purchase materials for a hobby or recreation activity

 - Funds for entertainment such as movies or sports games

 - Purchase of goods and services that add pleasure and quality to life, e.g. technology, furniture, or a massage

 - Special dietary needs